Bodacious/blogit/README.md

 * Share links (Google+, Twitter & Facebook)
 * [Disquss Comments](http://disqus.com)

+## Rails 4

+@grncdr Has contributed changes for Rails 4 compatibility.
+Check out the rails 4 branch for more info.
+NOTE - This code hasn't been tested yet and may contain bugs.

 ## Issues

 If you discover a problem with Blogit, please let us know about it.